Basic Human Anatomy: Plot

-Over their dinner, Abed (as Troy) tells Britta that Troy has been talking to Abed about their relationship, and that Troy is concerned and wonders if they both are truly invested in the relationship or simply going through the motions.
+Over their dinner, Abed (as Troy) tells Britta that he has been talking to Abed about their relationship, and that Troy is concerned and wonders if they both are truly invested in the relationship or simply going through the motions.
 Back at Greendale, Jeff insists Troy (as Abed) go find the DVD after he rejects the new copy, as it is actually of the 2003 remake.
-The janitors, who are having a murder mystery night during the day, direct them to the Lost and Found.
-While looking for the DVD, Troy (as Abed) confesses to Jeff that he doesn't think his relationship with Britta is working and that they should break up.
+The janitors, who are having a murder mystery night during the day, direct them to Lost and Found.
+While looking for the DVD, Troy (as Abed) confesses to Jeff that Troy doesn't think his relationship with Britta is working and that they should break up.
 Back at the restaurant Abed (as Troy) is confessing the same thoughts to Britta.
-Jeff commends Troy for his commitment to the bodyswap with Abed, but tells him that he has to be honest with Britta because "that's what a man does."
+Jeff commends Troy (as Abed) for his commitment to the bodyswap, but tells him that Troy has to be honest with Britta because "that's what a man does."

-Troy arrives for Abed and Britta's dinner, and he and Abed re-enact the bodyswitching scene, as Jeff flickers the lights, to drop the act and return to their normal personalities.
+Troy (as Abed) arrives to Abed (as Troy) and Britta's dinner, and they reenact the body switching scene, as Jeff flickers the lights, to drop the act and return to their normal personalities.
 Troy finally sits down and breaks up with Britta on his own, saying that though he is not ready to be her boyfriend, he knows he can be a good friend to her and wishes to have at least that.
 Britta accepts his confession.

-When the group returns to the study room, Pierce shocks them by having completed the banners for their history assignment within 25 minutes.
+When the group returns to the study room, Pierce (Chevy Chase) shocks them by having completed the banners for their history assignment within 25 minutes.

-In the end tag, Troy and Abed perform out-takes with the Dean, to the annoyance of Jeff, who demands they stop doing the bit as a week has already passed.
+In the end tag, Troy and Abed perform out-takes with the dean, to the annoyance of Jeff, who demands they stop doing the bit as a week has already passed.